lbryio/lbry.com/content/news/181-lbry-is-not-an-app.md

 Note:
-If you want to read more about the LBRY api, or are interested in building your own app on top of LBRY, checkout our new site [https://lbry.tech](https://lbry.tech).
+If you want to read more about the LBRY API, or are interested in building your own app on top of LBRY, checkout our new site [https://lbry.tech](https://lbry.tech).